CronSafe vs Healthchecks.io

 - You want to self-host and own your monitoring data entirely

-- You value open source and want to audit or modify the code
+- You prefer open source and want to audit or modify the code

 When to choose CronSafe